noskill/reinf/mine/readme.txt

 Communication:

-Agents exchange discrete messages (e.g., directional signals or "null" for silence) to share information or coordinate actions.
-Communication is resource-constrained, with an energy cost to encourage efficiency and prevent redundant signaling.
+Agents exchange messages (e.g., directional signals or "null" for silence) to share information or coordinate actions.
+Communication is resource-constrained, with an energy cost to prevent redundant signaling.

-Optional Extrinsic Rewards: To align empowerment with task-specific goals, experiments may incorporate small extrinsic rewards (e.g., for achieving a cooperative objective like reaching a goal or capturing a target), allowing us to compare purely intrinsic vs. hybrid reward strategies.
+Optional Extrinsic Rewards:
+To align empowerment with task-specific goals, experiments may incorporate small extrinsic rewards (e.g., for achieving a cooperative objective like reaching a goal or capturing a target), allowing us to compare purely intrinsic vs. hybrid reward strategies.

 Resource Constraints: Actions and messages cost energy, with success rates tied to an agent’s energy level.
 This mimics real-world limitations and encourages strategic decision-making, reducing fixation on trivial or repetitive behaviors.